personachat/webui/README.md

 # PersonaChat webUI

+A basic webUI for PersonaChat, based on the original (deprecated) webUI.

+## Major Differences from Old UI

+ * Written in PHP rather than Python
+ * Supports authentication (login)
+ * Supports chat history
+ * Uses a server-side proxy so you can expose the PHP side without exposing the inference API by setting the API to 127.0.0.1.

 # Notice
 PersonaChat is still in beta and should not be used in production.
 If you like this project or want further development, **please star this repository (and the [main repository](https://github.com/personachat/PersonaChat)).** The authors of this project also work on many other projects, so stars will prompt us to continue working on this project.

 ## Screenshots

 Landing Page

 <img width="500" alt="pchat_home" src="https://github.com/personachat/webui/assets/76186054/a667bea5-1f16-4842-befe-f01039eb8bc1">

 Dashboard

 <img width="500" alt="pchat_dash" src="https://github.com/personachat/webui/assets/76186054/a189344d-735e-4616-922a-1199d5646bb4">

 Chat UI

 <img width="500" alt="pchat_chat" src="https://github.com/personachat/webui/assets/76186054/5f49584c-65ce-4c57-90c3-a6d16ff9fba5">

 ## Usage